It lies way far back from the nearest road, Jefferson Avenue, so most landlubbers have probably never even seen this building before.

 I have also seen the address of this plant listed as 9125 West Jefferson Avenue.
 Up until very recently, if you looked at Bing Bird's-Eye or Google Maps, it still showed imagery of the rest of the plant prior to being torn down.

-This historic photo however indicates that the company was already operating well before that time, at least in 1899.
+Historic photos in the Detroit Public Library's Burton Collection indicate that the company was operating as early as 1899.
 A paper by Marygrove College historian Tom Klug also explains that the company employed many Hungarians, who began immigrating to Detroit (especially the Delray area) around 1896.

 In 1954, Scott Paper acquired Detroit Sulphite Pulp & Paper Co.
 At that time, they made waxing stock and other papers.